nebrius/reduxology/README.md

 In practice, this library is a wrapper for `redux` and `react-redux` in your application, replacing the need to use them directly.
 It is similar to [Redux Toolkit](https://redux-toolkit.js.org/), except that it also abstracts [React Redux](https://react-redux.js.org/) and is a replacement for both libraries.

-Since this module is still new, this README is written with the assumption that you already understand the concepts of [React](https://reactjs.org/), [Redux](https://redux.js.org/), and [React Redux](https://react-redux.js.org/).
-If this library takes off, I will of course invest in creating better documentation.
+This README is written with the assumption that you already understand the concepts of [React](https://reactjs.org/), [Redux](https://redux.js.org/), and [React Redux](https://react-redux.js.org/).
+If this library takes off, I will invest in creating better documentation.

 ## Installation